-Here’s whether it’s bad to factory reset your phone, tablet, or laptop often:
+Here’s everything about factory resetting your phone, tablet, or laptop often being bad:

 For the most part, it is perfectly fine to reset your device as often as you like.